-Section 5/34-43 of the Illinois School Code authorizes the Board to accumulate an unreserved fund balance in the General Fund.
+Section 5/34-43 of the Illinois School Code authorizes the Board to accumulate a fund balance.
 The stated goals of maintaining a fund balance are to provide adequate working capital to ensure uninterrupted services in the event of budgetary shortfalls, to provide for capital improvements and to achieve a balanced budget within a four-year period.
-It is the policy of the Board to require that sufficient funds always be retained to achieve these goals for operating funds.
-To achieve this stable financial base, CPS manages its financial resources by establishing fund-balance policies for governmental funds, which consist of the General Fund, special revenue funds, capital projects funds and debt service funds.
+It is the policy of the Board to retain sufficient funds to achieve these goals for operating funds.
+To achieve this stable financial base, CPS manages its financial resources by establishing fund-balance policies for governmental funds, which consist of the Operating Funds (General Fund and Special Revenue Funds), Capital Projects Funds and Debt Service Funds.